 - We require that your emails comply with the US CAN-SPAM Act.
 If you break the rules, you could be liable for hundreds of dollars for each recipient that you sent non-compliant messages to.

 - In addition to CAN-SPAM rules, you must comply with the anti-spam laws of the countries your recipients live in.
-So if you're sending to UK residents and US residents, check the UK spam laws to make sure you're also UK compliant.
+So if you're sending to UK residents and US residents, for example, check the UK spam laws to make sure you're also UK compliant.

 International Requirements By Country